Mississippi River Delta: Ecology

-Threats to the Delta
+Threats

 Throughout its geological history, the Mississippi River Delta experienced natural processes of growth and retraction as a result of sediment deposition from the river.
 However, in recent history, the processes of land loss have far surpassed the river's land-building properties due to a number of factors.
 Some of the causes of delta land loss stem from natural causes, like hurricanes and other effects of climate change.
 However, the Mississippi River Delta also suffers from a lack of sedimentation due to dams, levee systems, navigation canals, and other man-made structures in the Mississippi basin.
 These structures have proven to be detrimental to the natural land-building power of the river as many of the structures slow or eliminate the river's flow into certain areas, increasing salt-water intrusion from the Gulf of Mexico into freshwater wetlands.
 The salt water weakens these freshwater ecosystems, making them more vulnerable to destruction by hurricanes and unable to withstand heavy storm surge.
+To better understand these problems, the LSU Center for River Studies has built a 90 by 120 foot physical model of the Lower Mississippi River Delta to simulate water flow and sediment displacement.